tredontho/purescript-book/text/chapter5.md

 {{#include ../exercises/chapter5/src/Data/Picture.purs:module_picture}}
 ```

-The `Data.Picture` module also imports the `Math` module, but this time using the `as` keyword:
+The `Data.Picture` module also imports the `Number` module, but this time using the `as` keyword:

 ```haskell
 {{#include ../exercises/chapter5/src/Data/Picture.purs:picture_import_as}}
 ```

-This makes the types and functions in that module available for use, but only by using the _qualified name_, like `Math.max`.
+This makes the types and functions in that module available for use, but only by using the _qualified name_, like `Number.max`.
 This can be useful to avoid overlapping imports, or just to make it clearer which modules certain things are imported from.

 _Note_: it is not necessary to use the same module name as the original module for a qualified import.
-Shorter qualified names like `import Math as M` are possible, and quite common.
+Shorter qualified names like `import Data.Number as N` are possible, and quite common.

 ## Simple Pattern Matching